Keilub/calebmallen/content/posts/Blake.md

 ## Imaginative Works

-> "So it comes about that the first masterpiece of English children's literature, which is also the first great original picture book, stems from an impulse to integrate words and images within a single linear whole."<br>
+> So it comes about that the first masterpiece of English children's literature, which is also the first great original picture book, stems from an impulse to integrate words and images within a single linear whole.<br>
 <br>
-Brian Alderson via Sing a Song for Sixpence.
+— Brian Alderson via Sing a Song for Sixpence.

 Blake's first collection, Poetical Sketches (1783), included verse protesting war and tyranny.
 In 1789 came his most famous works, Songs of Innocence, and in 1794 Songs of Experience.
 This collection of poems revolutionized children's literature.
 Unlike the moralistic and preachy tales of the time, Blake's poems celebrated the purity and joy of childhood.
 Through simple yet profound verses, he captured the essence of innocence, exploring themes such as imagination, playfulness, and the connection between humanity and nature.
 Both were printed with copper plates and finished by hand with watercolors.